AnushkaSaha25/PoLoN-Process/README.md

 > For large-scale experiments, **parallelization (e.g., via Amarel job submission or HPC clusters)** is recommended.
 > The function itself is defined in `helper.py` for modular reuse and does not appear directly in the Jupyter notebook.
 ---
+#### Tips for Users

+- You can replace the example datasets with your own data files in `data/`.
+- Use the function polon_predict_and_plot() or predict_signal_background_with_plot() depending on your needs, if you want to use the model for the prediction perpose for a smoothly varying function use the first one, if there is a localized signal whose approximate position is known, use the second function- this will also give info about the properties of the signal
+- The PoLoN functions are modular; importing `helper.py` is sufficient to access all functionality.
+- For large datasets or multiple signal realizations, consider using HPC or parallel execution.